SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

    2. `/change_passowrd`
    3. `/forgot_password/reset_password`

-2. `user_object_sync`, `user_object_async` are special hooks, they are triggered __after__ user object add/changed, they can be used in following situation:
-   1.  implement an external user profile store
-   2.  use one hook to capture all changes of the user auth data or metadata.
+2. `sync_user_profile` is a special hook, it is triggered __AFTER__ an user object is added or there is any changes to an user object, it can be used to implement an external user profile store.
+It also can use as one hook to capture all changes of the user auth data or metadata.

+   Note that `sync_user_profile` is actually a `AFTER`, `ASYNC` hook (not `SYNC`), its implementaion could be a simple after async hook like other hooks, or it can be optimized by other mechanisms (batching data update).

 3. And to avoid spiral request loop, it is forbidden to send request to auth gear in hooked Cloud Function.